 During his life on earth Jesus challenged the accepted culture of his time, often creating a societal and political storm as he did so.
 He was not what many expected the Messiah to be, even though there had been plenty of prophesy that provided more than enough detail of what to expect from him.
 He was unusual, edgy, on the margins, drawing to himself those who could be described in the same way.
-Whether ordinary fisherman, outcasts of their time such as tax collectors and prostitutes, or people who were sick or disabled, Jesus mixed with people that the establishment elite refused to engage with (at least publicly!)
+Whether ordinary fisherman, outcasts of their time such as tax collectors and sex workers, or people who were sick or disabled, Jesus mixed with people that the establishment elite refused to engage with (at least publicly!)

 The Joseph Rowntree Foundation describes absolute poverty in the UK as “… where households have less than 60% of the median income.”